Sdasarisrihari/EasyMeds/README.md

     Existing users can log in with their credentials..<br />
 2. Browse Medications:
     After logging in, users can search or browse for available medications.
-    View details about each medication, including dosage, price, and availability.<br />
+    View details about each medication, including price, availability and Expiry.<br />
-3. Manage Prescriptions:
-    Users can upload their prescriptions, which will be stored and verified by administrators.
-    View, update, or delete prescriptions as necessary.<br />
-4. Place Orders:
+3. Place Orders:
     Add medications to your cart and proceed to checkout to place an order.
     Track the status of your order in the Orders section.<br />
-5. Admin Panel (for Admin Users):
+4. Admin Panel (for Admin Users):
     Admins can log in to access the Admin Panel, where they can:
     Manage users (view, update, delete).
     Manage medications and inventory.
     View and process orders placed by users.<br />
-6. Logout:
+5. Logout:
     Once done, users can securely log out using the logout button located in the navigation bar.<br />